fragile-software-design/testing-tool/README.md

 Add dependencies using the command: `yarn add [package name]`

-Adding `--save-dev` if the dependency is only for development i.e. linters etc.
+Adding `--dev` if the dependency is only for development i.e. linters etc.

 ## Version Control